wp-media/imagify-plugin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Optional: find the settings page through `Settings > Imagify`

+== Frequently Asked Questions ==

+= Can I use the plugin with a free account? =

+Absolutely.
+You are limited to a quota of 25 MB of images per month with a free account.
+Once this quota is reached, you cannot optimize new images until your quota is renewed or you purchase credits.

+= On how many websites can I use the plugin? =

+You can use the plugin on as many sites as you wish.
+The only limit is the optimization quota of your account.

+= I used Kraken, Optimus, EWWW or WP Smush, will Imagify further optimize my images? =

+Absolutely.
+Most of the time, Imagify will still be able to optimize your images even if you have already compressed them with another tool.

+= Will the original images be deleted? =

+No. Imagify automatically replaces the images with an optimized image.
+The backup option allows you to keep the original images and restore them with one click.

+= Is it possible to re-optimize images with a different level? =

+Yes.
+By activating the backup option in the plugin, you can re-optimize each image with a different compression level.

+= What happens when the plugin is disabled? =

+When the plugin is disabled, your existing images remain optimized.
+Backups of the original images are still available if you have enabled the images backup option.

 == Changelog ==

+= 1.3.2 =
+* NEW: Add Spanish translation

 = 1.3.1 =
 * Bug Fix